French Onion Pasta Bake Recipe

 • 1 teaspoon sweet paprika

-• 4 teaspoon chicken stock powder
+• 4 teaspoons chicken stock powder

 • 1/2 cup couscous or elbow pasta